jbkinder/academic-kickstart/content/author/admin/_index.md

 +++

 Jordan B. Kinder is a media studies and environmental humanities scholar and activist from what is now called northern British Columbia.
 He is a citizen of the Métis Nation of Alberta, and is currently a SSHRC-FRQSC Postdoctoral Fellow at McGill University in the Department of Art History & Communication Studies.
 He holds a PhD in English and Film Studies from the University of Alberta where he wrote a dissertation that studies the cultural politics of energy, media, infrastructure, and environment through a case study of the burgeoning pro-oil movement in Canada.
-His new research project, *Between Foreclosure and Possibility: Competing Energy Imaginaries in the Contemporary Canadian Mediascape*, examines extractive and post-extractive energy and infrastructural imaginaries through a series of infrastructural case studies and the cultural narratives that enframe them.
+His new research project, *Between Foreclosure and Possibility: Competing Energy Imaginaries in the Contemporary Canadian Mediascape*, examines extractive and post-extractive energy and infrastructural imaginaries through a series of infrastructural case studies.

 His work can be found in *South Atlantic Quarterly*, *Energy Culture: Art and Theory on Oil and Beyond* (West Virginia UP), *The Bloomsbury Companion to Marx* (Bloomsbury Academic), *Socialism and Democracy*, *Mediations*, *TOPIA: A Journal of Canadian Cultural Studies*, and elsewhere.